pip-services/pip-services-docs/content/en/getting_started/recipes/configuring_connections/_index.md

   Not available
 {{< /tabsection >}}

 Furthermore, we can get all the parameters from a section and their values by using the getSeccion() method.
-The following example illustrates how to obtain the values from  “sectionA”.
+The following example illustrates how to obtain the values from  "sectionA".

 {{< tabsection >}}
   {{< include "./__code12_node.md" >}}